adduc/exercises/kubernetes/gitlab/README.md

-# Provisioning GitLab using Helm
+# Provisioning GitLab using Helm (through Terraform)

 This exercise shows how GitLab can be provisioned using Helm on a Kubernetes cluster.
 This approach allows for greater configurability compared to the traditional omnibus docker image.